krynju/dtable_benchmarks/blogpost.md

 The `DTable` has not only managed to successfully perform faster than `DataFrames.jl` (on average 194% faster), but it also managed to significantly beat `Dask`'s performance by offering a ~30 times speedup.

-Please note that both `DTable` and `DataFrames.jl` are using `OnlineStats` to obtain the variance while `Dask` is using a solution native to it.
+Please note that both `DTable` and `DataFrames.jl` are using `OnlineStats.jl` to obtain the variance, while `Dask` is using its own native implementation.

 DTable command: `reduce(fit!, d, cols=[:a1], init=Variance())`